ProgrammingTeam1732/FRCNetworkTableLogging/README.md

 Developed for the 2017 season to more easily view shooter velocity graphs.

 It uses the WPI Libraries's NetworkTable code.
+WPILibrary: http://first.wpi.edu/

-WPILibrary: http://first.wpi.edu/ It also uses opencsv.
+It also uses opencsv.
 Opencsv: http://opencsv.sourceforge.net/

 Run this on the same laptop that you are running your driverstation on.
+It saves logs as CSV files.

 Steps to use this: